Many of my customers in Westchester County ask me how to prevent scratching in hardwood flooring, so I thought I would provide some tips.

 2. Add entry mats at the door.
 Water (and snow/salt) are the worst culprits and the areas by the door tend to wear down the fastest because of this.
 Get entrance mats – one for outside and one for inside the door. (and if you have an overhang above the front door that also helps).
 You can buy some outdoor area mats here on wayfair.com.
 I sorted them to select options that are under $50 and the most popular ones on their site.

 4. Avoid chairs with rollers.
 These really scratch up floors as dirt and grit tends to get caught in them.
 Either avoid them, or get mats for under these areas as they will destroy your hardwood floors.
 If you must use rollers, consider buying these Office Chair Caster Wheels – Ideal for hardwood floors on Amazon as they are better for hardwood floors.

 I get a lot of questions about pets and hardwood.
 Generally, most cats do not cause issues with their claws (although sometimes kitty litter can scratch up the floor so be careful to clean that up).
 There seems to be more issues with dogs claws and for sure trimming nails will usually help.
 I’ve also read somewhere that there are some sort of doggie nail covers, but most pet lovers would prefer to leave the pets alone.
 You can read more here on types of hardwood flooring that are best for pets.

 Does adding an extra coat of polyurethane help prevent scratches?
 Well this depends.
-If your hardwood is prefinished, then, no this will actually make your floor more susceptible to scratches (as it will sand off some of the aluminum oxide) and it will void your manufacturer warranty.
+If your hardwood is pre-finished, then, no this will actually make your floor more susceptible to scratches (as it will sand off some of the aluminum oxide) and it will void your manufacturer warranty.
 If however, you have hardwood that has been finished on site (i.e. it was sanded in the home), then, an extra coat can help reduce scratching.